I am a cancer destroyer.

 Bring on August!

-But first, the biopsy results are in and it looks like I dodged a bullet.
+My first post-surgery biopsy results are in and it looks like I dodged a bullet … just.
 The cancer cells were merely using my thyroid as a staging area.
 An invasion of my lymphatic system was immanent – which has now been terminated with extreme prejudice.
 One or two cells may have escaped into the hills, but rest assured we will flush the little buggers out and nuke ‘em.

 ‘For me, writing a novel is like solving a puzzle.
 But I don’t intend my novels as puzzles.
 I intend them as invitations to dance’ – Mohsin Hamid, writer.